Table of Contents

 Bioenergetics

-- The study of how living organisms get, store, and use energy.
+- The study of how organisms obtain, store and use energy..

 The Living State